Global existence and stability in a class of chemotaxis systems with lethal interactions, nonlinear diffusion and production: Introduction and motivation

 then for any nonnegative initial data $(\ui, \vi)$ satisfying \eqref{1.2}, the system \eqref{1.1} admits a unique classical solution $(u, v)$ that is uniformly bounded in the sense that

 where the constant $C>0$. \end{theorem}

+\begin{remark} While Liu and Tao \cite{dliu2016}, and Winkler \cite{mwinkler2018} focus on pure Keller–Segel type systems with linear diffusion and standard chemotactic flux, Theorem 1.1 applies to nonlinear diffusion–chemotaxis systems with logistic damping.
+The critical exponent $\frac{2}{n}$ appearing in Liu’s and Winkler’s works is recovered and extended in Theorem 1.1 through the inequality $\beta+m<\alpha+\frac{2}{n}$, which captures the interplay between chemotactic repulsion, nonlinear diffusion and chemical production.
+The presence of logistic terms in system (1.1) provides an additional stabilizing mechanism, allowing global uniformly bounded solutions under more flexible structural assumptions than those in the classical Keller–Segel framework. \end{remark}

+We study the asymptotic behaviour of the spatially homogeneous steady-states of system \eqref{1.1} when $f$ is a constant supply, we denote it as $f_c$.
 We now analyze the equilibrium points of the system for $m=1$ and $\kappa\geq 2$.
-Let $(u, v)$ be a classical solution of \eqref{1.1} satisfying \eqref{1.2} and let $(u_e, v_e)$ denote the equilibrium points of the system \eqref{1.1}, which satisfy the following system of equations
+Let $(u, v)$ be a classical solution of \eqref{1.1} satisfying \eqref{1.2} and let $(u_e, v_e)$ denote the equilibrium points of the system \eqref{1.1}, which satisfy the following set of equations